Clustered and Non-Clustered Implementations

 Specialized Index Types

-1. Filtered Indexes
+1. Filtered Index

 CREATE NONCLUSTERED INDEX IX_Users_Active